git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ## Session Managers {#session-manager}

-For those who use tmux regularly to perform repetitive tasks, such as opening the same software project, view the same logs, etc., applications that store your layouts declaratively in a YAML or JSON file help you boot up your session fast.
+For those who use tmux regularly to perform repetitive tasks, such as opening the same software project, viewing the same logs, etc., frequent tasks will often end up leading to the creation of tmux scripts.

+A user can use plain shell scripting to build their tmux sessions.
+However, scripting is error prone, hard to debug, and requires tmux split windows into panes in a certain order.
+In addition, there's the burden of assuring the shell scripts are portable.

+A declarative configuration in YAML or JSON configuration abstracts out the commands, layout and options tmux has.
+It'd prevent the mistakes and repetition scripting entails.
+These applications are called tmux *session managers*, and, in differently ways, they programatically create tmux workspaces by runnings a series of commands based off a config.

 [Teamocil](https://github.com/remiprev/teamocil) and
 [Tmuxinator](https://github.com/tmuxinator/tmuxinator) are the first ones I